glouppe/info8002-large-scale-data-systems/lecture6.md

 Coins cannot be transferred, subdivided or combined.

 But we can obtain the same effect by using transactions.
 E.g., to subdivide:
-- create a new transaction
+- create a new transaction;
-- consume your coins
+- consume your coins;
-- pay out two new coins (of half the value of the original coin) to yourself
+- pay out two new coins (of half the value of the original coin) to yourself.

 ---